 A successful home theater system is a complete audio and visual experience.
-If you've got a big-screen-display-and-audio set ready to be installed, we'll show you how to set up an Academy Awards-worthy home theater for your Oscars viewing party — or, with a little bit of accessorizing, tinkering, and feng shui rearrangement, how to create one with existing equipment.
+If you've got a big-screen-display-and-audio set ready to be installed, we'll show you how to set up a state-of-the-art home theater for any viewing party — or, with a little bit of accessorizing, tinkering, and feng shui rearrangement, how to create one with existing equipment.

 The Home Theater Trifecta